varun-tandon/MarkerVilleBackendAlpha/README.md

 # Markerville Backend
 This the Github repository for the Stanford Canary Center's Markerville system's backend (MarkerSub/Petrel).
 Examples of machine output can be viewed in /outputs.
+The BiomarkerConditionTraining.ipynb is placed outside of /EntityTrainingNotebooks as an example of the model training pipeline.

 ## Files In This Repo
 * /TROP2_outputs - contains data extracted from a corpus of 281 TROP2 full text papers.